 Nipple inversion, can be normal, due to significant weight loss or, if recent onset and in the presence of other features, indicative of pathologies including mammary duct ectasia, mastitis and breast carcinoma.

+Angle the bed at 45° and ask the patient to lie down.
 Always begin palpation on the side with the "normal" breast.
-Angle the bed at 45o and position the patient with their hand under their head on the side to be examined.
+Position the patient with their ipsilateral hand under their head such that the breast is entirely exposed.